ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 - **Extracting Custom Fields:** Removing redundant fields in web logs.

 ### What I Did
-I connected to the Splunk lab environment and navigated to the `/Downloads/scripts` directory, which contained the log scripts we would analyze.
+I assumed the role of a SOC analyst working at a fictional company, where my task was to process and transform logs coming from a custom source.
+The lab simulated realistic issues I would encounter, such as events not breaking correctly, multi-line logs being treated as separate events instead of one, and sensitive information like credit card numbers appearing in raw logs.
+I connected to the lab machine, navigated to the `/Downloads/scripts` directory, and noted that all the scripts I’d be working with were stored there for me to analyze.
 Scripts are provided in `/Downloads/scripts/` and commands are executed as a root user.

 ### Challenge / Question
 **Q:** How many Python scripts are present in the `/Downloads/scripts/` directory?
 **A (example):** There are 3 scripts: `authentication_logs`, `purchase-details`, and `vpnlogs`.

 ### What I Learned
 I realized that SOC analysts don’t just visualize logs but also **shape how logs are ingested and stored** to ensure compliance and usability.
+I learned that Splunk doesn’t magically parse everything correctly on its own — it requires tuning.
+Analysts are responsible for identifying when logs are being ingested improperly and then correcting the configuration so that logs are searchable, compliant, and actionable.
+This reinforced how important it is for me to understand not only how to search data but also how to prepare data for Splunk to ingest in the first place.

 ---

 ## Task 3 - Splunk Data Processing Overview

 ### What I Did
+I walked through the high-level process Splunk uses to parse data.
+First, I studied how Splunk needs to understand the format of incoming data, whether it’s JSON, XML, syslog, or CSV.
+Next, I saw how every dataset is assigned a sourcetype, which tells Splunk what parsing rules to apply.
+I then worked with examples of how to configure the `props.conf` file to bind a sourcetype to a source path, and how to define regular expressions for extracting fields.
+The provided configuration snippets showed me how to write stanzas in `props.conf` and attach field extractions using `EXTRACT-field = regex`.
+Finally, I looked at the importance of saving the file, restarting Splunk, and validating by running searches to confirm whether the extracted fields were working as intended.

+#### Steps
 I went through a six-step process to configure Splunk parsing:

-#### Steps
 1. **Understand the Data Format**
    Splunk supports multiple formats (CSV, JSON, XML, syslog).
 I examined data formats (CSV, JSON, syslog, XML) and identified relevant fields.
 I examined data formats (CSV, JSON, syslog, XML) and identified relevant fields.